wmfs/sharepoint/README.md

 > SHA1 Fingerprint=XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX

-Make a note of the fingerprint, but *get rid of the colons* - in your notes, the fingerprint should be exactly 40 character long.
+Make a note of the fingerprint, but *get rid of the colons* - in your notes, the fingerprint should be exactly 40 characters long.

 ### Register Application in Azure Portal